qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 Other improvements:

 -  geometries and features can now be used in conditional functions.
-For instances, this allows expressions like
+For instance, this allows expressions like
    ``case when $geometry then ... else ...`` and ``case when get_feature(...) then ... else ...``